Perno shipyard: Construction

 Wärtsilä's shipbuilding grew heavily in the 1960s and over time the old yard area on both banks of the Aura river that runs through Turku became too small.
-When Tankmar Horn was appointed the new general manager of Wärtsilä in 1971, the idea of a modern "ship factory" started to evolve, inspired by the Swedish Götaverken Arendal yard.
+When Tankmar Horn was appointed general manager of Wärtsilä in 1971, the idea of a modern "ship factory" started to evolve, inspired by the Swedish Götaverken Arendal yard.

 The area selected for the new yard was in Perno, then part of Raisio, some 10 km from the centre of Turku.
 The area was joined to Turku, and on 8 April 1974 the city council approved a plan to sell 144 ha of land and 34 ha of water area to Wärtsilä for a new shipyard.
 The work was launched in a ceremony held on 16 May 1974, when president Urho Kekkonen detonated the first explosive charge of the site work.
 The number of construction workers rose to over 1,000 people.

 The first part of construction was the dry dock, which was then specified to a length of 250 m and width of 80 m, and measured for two 100,000 dry weight vessels, a bridge crane of 600-tonne capacity, 70 m operative height and 150 m track, two 50-tonne level luffing cranes, a warm hall of 42,000 m2 for steelworks, paint shop, service building and an office building with dressing rooms.
 At this stage the headcount was 1,200; the workers were from the old yard, where the capacity was reduced respectively.
 Designing, administration, special ship building up to 40,000 tonnes, diesel engine production and ship repairs were decided to be kept at the old yard for then.

 The schedule was tight – the first keel laying was to be in 1976 and the ship was supposed to be handed over in 1977.
 The record-long order book of Wärtsilä gave an additional challenge to the project.
 Operations in the steel sheet shop were started at the end of 1975.
 Despite the tough endeavour, the first ship of Wärtsilä Perno Shipyard, Gas Rising Sun (NB 1229) was handed over no earlier than 1978.
 The yard was fully operational in 1979, but until 1982 the vessels were tugged to the old yard for outfitting.

 While moving the production to the new yard, shipbuilding methods were developed.
 Hulls were now constructed from large modules and an increasing proportion of welding and sheet metal work was performed indoors.
 Wärtsilä started a new computing centre in Perno in 1978.
 Ten years later the yard began the world's first computer-aided line production of modules with a system developed jointly with the Norwegian company Total Transportation Systems.
 A CAD/CAM system was introduced in 1984.
 Production rationalisation affected on outfitting work in particular, which was increasingly outsourced.